HewlettPackard/llmesh/docs/design/chat/features_overview.md

 # 🌐 LAT-Mesh Chat Service: Your Smart Chat Assistant

-## 🤖 What Is LAT-Mesh?
+## 🤖 What Is LAT-Mesh Chat Service?

-LAT-Mesh is an intelligent chat assistant designed to help you interact seamlessly with advanced AI models.
+LAT-Mesh Chat Service is an intelligent chat assistant designed to help you interact seamlessly with advanced AI models.
 Whether you're seeking information, drafting content, or exploring ideas, LAT-Mesh simplifies the process by managing the complexities behind the scenes.

 ## ✨ Key Features